 7. Slide the contact plate into the grooves.
-If necessary, use your finger to push the single battery into the compartment so that the door can slide over it.
-Slide the door until it latches into place.
+If necessary, use your finger to push the batteries into the compartment so that the door can slide over them.
+Pressing firmly, slide the door until it latches into place.

 Figure A-3.
 Closing the Battery Compartment Door